Last Updated on

 There is no one formula to be followed when parenting strong-willed toddler boys and girls.
 You will have to tweak your approach according to the behaviour and attitude of your child.
 Here are some things you can keep in mind while doing this:

-When you respect your child, their need to fight for it is instantly doused.
-Once they realize that they do not have to fight to make you respect them, they are more open to communication.
+When you respect your child, his need to fight for it is instantly doused.
+Once he realises that he does not have to fight to make you respect him, they are more open to communication.

 Listen to what your child has to say about the matter at hand.
 This will help you understand why he or she is acting the way they are.
 Be non-judgmental and acknowledge what they have to say.

 Orders will not go down well with a strong-willed child.
-So, instead give your child a choice of options so that they feel like they are in control.
-For instance, ask your child if he or she wants to go home from the park right now or in ten minutes without any fuss.
+Instead, give your child a choice of options so that he feels like he is in control.
+For instance, ask your child if he wants to go home from the park right now or in ten minutes without any fuss.

-Let the Child Make Decisions About Their Body
+5. Let the Child Make Decisions About His Body

-When going out, if your child wants to wear a particular outfit, don’t force him or her to accept your choice.
-If the outfit is inappropriate due to weather reasons, you could tell them to take along a jacket that they can wear if required.
+When going out, if your child wants to wear a particular outfit, don’t force him to accept your choice.
+If the outfit is inappropriate for the weather, you could tell him to take along a jacket that he can wear if required.

 Usually, a strong-willed child doesn’t try to provoke you on purpose.
 It’s just the way they are.
-So, try to remember that every time you interact with your child.
+Try to remember that every time you interact with your child.

 Disciplining serves its purpose only when the child understands the reason behind it.
-So, wait for them to calm down before pronouncing the punishment and outlining consequences.
+So, wait for your child to calm down before pronouncing the punishment and outlining consequences.

-Strong-willed children need to feel in control, so, instead of nagging them to get chores done keep prompting them to remember missed chores till they complete it by themselves.
+Strong-willed children need to feel in control.
+Therefore, instead of nagging your child to get chores done, keep prompting him to remember missed chores until he completes them by himself.

 Spirited children need to learn through experience.
 As long as there is no danger of serious injury, let your child learn from experimenting and making mistakes.

-Keep Rules to a Minimum but Define the Limits
+11. Keep Rules to a Minimum But Define the Limits

 Too many rules will stifle the child and have you all stressed out in trying to enforce them.
 It can result in your child simply ignoring them all.
 At the same time, it is important to make it clear to your child that you are the boss at home.
-Define the boundaries of behaviour and make sure it applies to adults as well and is adhered to by all.
+Define the boundaries of behaviour, make sure they apply to adults as well and are adhered to by all.

-Be Generous With Praise and Emphasize Positive Traits
+12. Be Generous With Praise and Appreciate Positive Traits

 Tips to Discipline Your Child

 Disciplining does not mean the use of physical force to make your child come around to your way of seeing things.
-A spirited child is not likely to listen to direct orders or commands, so you might have to adopt other means to get them to adhere to rules.
+A spirited child is not likely to listen to direct orders or commands, so you might have to adopt other means to get your child to adhere to rules.

 Punishments do not serve any purpose when dealing with a strong-willed child.
-Speak to your child and see what is bothering them and provide them cues on how to express their feelings, be it fear, anger, or hurt.
+Speak to your child and see what is bothering him and provide him cues on how to express his feelings, be it fear, anger, or hurt.

 If you threaten your toddler with certain consequences such as withdrawal of privileges, make sure you stick to what you said.
 Wavering in your decision will further embolden your child to test the boundaries.

-Make sure your child follows a sleep schedule that gives them adequate rest each night as lack of sleep can make a child cranky and lead to frequent discord.
+Make sure your child follows a sleep schedule that gives him adequate rest each night as lack of sleep can make him cranky and lead to frequent discord.

-A strong-willed toddler can turn into an independent adult who firmly stands by their beliefs.
+A strong-willed toddler can turn into an independent adult who firmly stands by his beliefs.
 Such children turn out to be successful people because they do not give up on things just because there are some obstacles.
-Strong-willed children love challenges and take them on with alacrity and this tendency stays with them into adulthood.
-They have all the qualities necessary in a leader and are likely to make a difference in the world in some way.
+Strong-willed children love challenges and take them on with alacrity, and this tendency stays with them into adulthood.
+They have all qualities necessary in leaders and are likely to make a difference in the world.

 Parenting a strong-willed child might appear to be a challenging task, especially in the early years.
-However, by nurturing your child’s individualistic personality in the right way, you can help them turn into a decisive, self-confident adult you will be proud of.
-By turning your attention to your child’s positive traits, you will be able to channelize their energy the right way.
+However, by nurturing your child’s individualistic personality in the right way, you can help him turn into a decisive, self-confident adult you will be proud of.
+By turning your attention to your child’s positive traits, you will be able to channelise his energy the right way.

 Disclaimer: This information is just a guide and not a substitute for medical advice from a qualified professional.